Arithmetic Bias in the Distribution of Mersenne Prime Exponents and the Divisor Structure of p-1: Statistical Analysis and Robustness

 The use of overlapping control windows introduces dependence between percentile observations.
-To address this, we employ stratified conditional likelihood and stratified permutation tests, which operate within local strata and therefore do not rely on independence assumptions across windows.
+We therefore complement the percentile-based tests with stratified conditional likelihood and stratified permutation procedures formulated directly on the local choice sets.
+These methods preserve the within-stratum comparison structure, although overlap between neighboring choice sets may still induce residual dependence across strata.

 Near the lower boundary of the dataset, the truncation of control windows only reduces the number of available controls and does not affect the symmetry of within-stratum selection under the null hypothesis.